tom-van-wijk/MISTReSS/README.md

 	the assembly with problably compress the tandem repeat by assembling multiple repeats as a single sequence.
 When using illumina 2x150 bp, this will happen when SENTR5 n>13 and SENTR6 n>11.
-These are rare but to also type longer genotypes correctly, we recommend using illumina 2x250 bp.
+These are rare but to also type longer genotypes correctly, we recommend using at least illumina 2x250 bp for Salmonella Enteritidis.

 -	**'pathogen':** The serovar of the input strain.
 Currently, only "enteritidis" is supported.<br />